mayuryalij/Todo-App/README.md

 # Todo App

-This is a simple Todo App developed using React and Express.
+This is a Todo App developed using React and Express.
+It allows users to manage their tasks by adding, editing, and deleting them.
+The app fetches data from a backend API and displays the tasks in a table format.

 ## Features